 At a Glance

-- Tasks: Join our team to manage valuations and capital receipts for Glasgow City Council.
+- Tasks: Join our team to manage valuations and disposals for Glasgow City Council's assets.

 - Company: City Property Glasgow LLP is a key player in local government property management.

-- Benefits: Enjoy 26 days of annual leave, a pension scheme, and professional development opportunities.
+- Benefits: Enjoy 26 days annual leave, a pension scheme, and professional fee payments.

-- Why this job: Make an impact in your community while developing your career in a supportive environment.
+- Why this job: Make an impact in your community while developing your professional skills in a supportive environment.

-- Qualifications: Chartered Surveyors only; experience in valuations and property transactions is essential.
+- Qualifications: Chartered Surveyor status is essential; experience in valuations is a plus.

 City Property Glasgow LLP is delighted to announce a new vacancy for a Chartered Surveyor in our Valuations & Disposals team.